eToro Review – Comprehensive and Detailed Analysis

 E.g. investing $10,000 evenly across the top 10 eToro Gurus on May 1st 2012 would have left you with $8,778 by April 1st 2013.
 Doing the same with the top 10 eToro traders at the beginning of June would have left you with $9,367 by this date.
 However, as you can see from our 1 year eToro performance comparison tables most traders were actually profitable, and overall losses were attributed to only two traders losing their full allocation.

 You may also find our eToro tips section with info on how to find the best traders that meet your risk profile.

-Of course, if you’re a great trader yourself the opportunities of making money increase since you’ll get paid for everyone who starts copying you.
+Of course, if you’re a great trader yourself the opportunities of being profitable increases as you’ll get paid for everyone who starts copying you.
 And with the large eToro customer base, this can quickly add up to a nice extra income.

 More than just trade copying